 Attacking Broadleaf Weeds in Wrong Weather

 You need to kill weeds when they’re growing.
 That’s because the herbicide is absorbed through the leaves and then sent throughout the rest of the plant.
 When the weather is too cool, the weed isn’t growing and the herbicide won’t be absorbed, and the chemical isn’t as effective.
 Too hot and the herbicide will stress the grass.
 The product directions will give you the best temperature range.
-Apply herbicides when rain isn’t forecasted; a soaking will just rinse off the herbicide before it can do any good.
-Finally discover the ultimate guide to getting rid of weeds in the yard.
+Apply broadleaf herbicides when rain isn’t forecasted; a soaking will just rinse off the herbicide before it can do any good.

 Applying Preventers at Wrong Time

 Crabgrass preventers (aka pre-emergence treatments) do one thing and one thing only.
 They prevent crabgrass (and any other seed) from sprouting.
 Once crabgrass sprouts, it’s too late.
 Here’s the key.
 Apply preventer between the second and the third mowings.
 Because crabgrass starts sprouting a few weeks after the grass greens up, that’s generally just the right time.

 Grass grows best when it’s growing in the “pH happy zone.”
 Grasses like a pH level between 6 and 7.2.
 If the soil is too acidic or too alkaline, the grass won’t thrive even if you do everything else right.
 So collect one tablespoon-size sample a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
 Some garden centers offer the service, or search the Internet for “soil testing” to find a place to send it.